kavehrasouli/mcpcrawler/README.md

 ## Tools
 - `crawl_site` — crawls a URL up to a given depth and returns all visited URLs.

+- `fetch_content` — fetches the text content of a single URL

 ## Usage
 Build and run:
 ```bash